claytonjwong/The-ART-of-Dynamic-Programming/README.md

 **R**emember each previous subproblem's optimal solution to avoid re-computing it over and over again.
 The memo is shaped as an arbitrary N-dimensional data structure such that each N-th dimension corresponds to a specific variable of the universe of discourse.
-Thus, the size of the N-dimensional data structure directly corresponds to the cartensian product of the coalesced variables of all possibilites under consideration.
+Thus, the size of the N-dimensional data structure directly corresponds to the cartesian product of the coalesced variables of all possibilites under consideration.
 The base case(s) of the recurrence relation are added to the memo first.
 And as the recursive stack unwinds, the base case(s) are iteratively and optimally built upon.
 This iterative building upon previous subproblem's optimal solutions from the bottom-up leads us to step 3.